-- Permission must be obtained, via the consent form, of all children who will appear in a photograph or video before the photograph is taken or footage recorded. - It must be made clear why that person's image is being used, what you will be using it for, and who might want to look at the pictures. - If images are being taken at an event attended by large crowds, such as a sports event, this is regarded as a public area and permission from a crowd is not necessary. - Many uses of photographs are not covered by the Data Protection Act 1998, including all photographs and video recordings made for personal use, such as a parent/carer taking photographs at school sports days or videoing a church nativity play. - Children and young people under the age of 18 should not be identified by surname or other personal details, including email, postal address or telephone number. - When using photographs of children and young people, it is preferable to use group pictures.
+- Permission must be obtained, via the consent form, of all children who will appear in a photograph or video before the photograph is taken or footage recorded. - It must be made clear why that person's image is being used, what you will be using it for, and who might want to look at the pictures. - If images are being taken at an event attended by large crowds, such as a sports event, this is regarded as a public area and permission from a crowd is not necessary. - Children and young people under the age of 18 should not be identified by surname or other personal details, including email, postal address or telephone number. - When using photographs of children and young people, it is preferable to use group pictures.